Add Seed Cluster for CE

 If you wish to use a different S3-compatible solution for storage of backups, it can be configured within the

 .spec.backup fields and values.
-Following content assumes you’re using the provided
+The following content assumes you’re using the provided

 minio Helm chart.